 And the last but not the least significant bit of information is the most recent downtime date.
 ‘Is my website up or down right now?’ is an important question, but you may want to know when the last serious trouble occurred.
 It can give you some idea about your provider’s reliability.

 Want to save the website down checker report or send it to someone else?
 No need to screenshot it!
-You can copy the report to a clipboard in one click to paste it elsewhere.
-Other options include downloading it as a pdf-file or sharing it directly on social media.
+You can copy the report to a clipboard in one click to paste it elsewhere in this format:

 Test website down checker and study the results yourself!